 Impact

-The vulnerability resides in the nfnetlink_log subsystem of the Linux kernel.
-The code handling NLMSG_DONE messages only accounts for the size of the netlink attributes, overlooking the full netlink header length.
-When a message arrives that contains an unexpected or larger header, the kernel generates a WARN splat and drops the message.
-The bug does not lead to code execution, data corruption, or other serious effects; it merely causes a log entry to be lost and a warning to appear.
+In the Linux kernel, the nfnetlink_log subsystem was found to mis-handle the NLMSG_DONE message by accounting only for the size of the netlink attributes and ignoring the full netlink header length.
+When a malformed or oversized header arrives, the kernel produces a WARN splat and drops the message, but no code execution, data corruption, or other serious effects occur.

 Affected Systems